Grammy-winning Engineer / Mixer / Producer

-Tre was recently elected to a second term on the board of governors for the Texas chapter of The Recording Academy.
+Tre is serving his second term on the board of governors for the Texas chapter of The Recording Academy.
 He is also the Chairman of the Producers & Engineers Wing of the Academy.
 Tre has

 been a longtime